nicolasgapa/Optimization/README.md

 The primal method is used to reach optimality starting from a basic feasible solution, while the dual simplex method is used to reach feasibility starting with an infeasible solution.

 In order to use the algorithms, edit the inputs section at the beginning of the code, where the following four variables have to be defined:
+  1. z: The objective function coefficients.
+For example if the optimization
+  2. A
+b
+XB